nuxt/website-v2/content/en/integrations/deployments/nginx.md

 ---
 # Using NGINX as a reverse proxy

-How to use nginx as a reverse proxy
+How to use nginx as a reverse proxy?

 ---